ajtran303/react_state_ts/README.md

 ### src/App.tsc

 The `App` component is the first component we will be working with.
 It is responsible for being the "container" of all the contents we want to render in the browser.
 Note the two components, `Counter` and `ArticleCarousel`.
 We will be using these components to learn about handling click events to manage state.

+Now, open [lesson-plan.md](/lesson-plan.md) to learn more about today's lesson!